-- These cookies are best the day they are made (as are most cookies) but can be store in an airtight container, preferably a metal cookie tin for up to five days.
+- These cookies are best the day they are made (as are most cookies) but can be stored in an airtight container, preferably a metal cookie tin for up to five days.
 They’ll stay fresh for up to a week but will start to dry out.

 - After a few days if the cookies become a little dry, add a piece of white sandwich bread to the container to help soften the cookies up.
 Leave the bread in the container for a few hours.
-It will release its moisture into the cookies.
+It will release moisture into the cookies.
 Remove the dried-out bread and close the container.
 Your cookies should be a bit softer!

 Can I freeze the cookie dough?

 - Yes!
 I freeze this cookie dough all the time.

 - You can scoop the cookie dough and set the scoops on a parchment paper-lined baking sheet and cover and freeze them until firm, then place them in a zip-top freezer bag or airtight container until you are ready to bake.